ericwbailey/ericwbailey.website/source/published/quality-is-a-trap.md

 As someone who has worked in government and government-adjacent services, I detest the phrase, “Good enough for government work.”
 I’d need more than ten fingers and ten toes to count the number of people I know who have selflessly pushed for better for the citizenry they serve.

-That said, I have a truckload of ire reserved for the user interface that led to [the population of Hawaii getting instructed to seek shelter due to a falsely-reported ballistic missile attack](https://en.wikipedia.org/wiki/2018_Hawaii_false_missile_alert).
+That said, I have a truckload of ire reserved for the user interface that caused [the population of Hawaii to get instructed to seek shelter due to a falsely-reported ballistic missile attack](https://en.wikipedia.org/wiki/2018_Hawaii_false_missile_alert).

 This: